rendro/cajal/README.markdown

     var c = cajal('mycanvas');

-    //create a black circle with a white 2px stroke var circle = cajal.Circle(30,40,100).setDrawOptions({
+    //create a black circle with a white 2px stroke var circle = cajal.Circle(30,40,100).options({
         fill   : 'black',
         stroke : 'white',
         width  : 2
     });

-    //add the item to the cajal instance c.add('myCircle', circle);
+    //add the item to the cajal instance with a name c.add('myCircle', circle);

     //draw all items (in that case only the circle